-Prerequisite(s): MOS 2310A/B or MOS 3310A/B and enrolment in 3rd or 4th year of BMOS.
+Prerequisite(s): MOS 3362A/B and enrolment in 4th year of BMOS.

 1.3 Accessibility:

 DAN Department of Management & Organizational Studies strives at all times to provide accessibility to all faculty, staff, students and visitors in a way that respects the dignity and independence of people with disabilities.